 13.4.1.1.2 Service Request Process

 The complete service request is a two-step process including requesting an access token by NF Service Consumer (Step 1, i.e. 1a or 1b), and then verification of the access token by NF Service Producer (Step 2).

+NOTE: The service request process when the request is sent via DCCF is specified in Annex X.

 Step 1: Access token request